GuntherW/nativeimage-cheatcheet/README.md

 # nativeimage-cheatcheet
-Example of an scala project with native-image plugin
+Example of an scala-dotty project with native-image plugin

 ### Edit Code
 sbt launchIDE // (starts vscode)